Independent Living is any housing arrangement designed exclusively for seniors (generally, those aged 55 and over).

 - Senior housing

 The key difference between independent living and other housing options is the expense.
-Independent living can cost up to $15,000 a month whereas many of the other options (at least in the Pacific Northwest) cost around $5,500 a month.
+Independent living can cost up to $15,000 a month IF a care specialist is needed 24/7, providing round-the-clock care in their home.
+A parttime caregiver is less expensive.